Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You won’t be using this at a longer distance, so wind and moving target adjustments aren’t needed.

-We’re left with bullet drop and ammo-type data.
+All that’s left is bullet drop and ammo-type data.

 This mainly applies to shooting with slugs, as they’re more affected by bullet drops at the distances they’re used in.